- Basic Information

 - Peer Review Process

-- First (informal) evaluation of all submitted texts is performed by the editorial board.
+- The first (informal) evaluation of all submitted texts is performed by the editorial board.
 Formal requirements are evaluated in the context of the journal’s guidelines for authors and its focus, whereas it is possible to reject the texts or to demand their re-elaboration, amendment or revision (e.g. formal, factual, lingual, etc.) before sending them to the reviewers.
+The author of the manuscript declares that the submitted text is original, yet unpublished, and has been formatted in accordance with the author’s guidelines (see Guidelines and Citation Rules).

-- All texts which are to be published in the journal have to undergo a double-blind peer review process – the reviewers do not have any information on the authors’ identity as well as the authors do not know the names of the reviewers.
-Versions of the texts sent to reviewers do not include any data on their authors.
+- All texts which are to be published in the journal have to undergo a double-blind peer review process in accordance with the Ethical Guidelines for Peer Reviewing guidelines of the Committee on Publication Ethics (COPE) – among other things, the prevention of ghost-writing practices, guest authorship, and any conflict of interest during the double-blind review process.
+The reviewers do not have any information on the authors’ identities; equally the authors do not know the names of the reviewers.
+Versions of the texts sent to two independent external reviewers undergo an anonymization process, so do not include any data or indications about their authors.
+The review process is confidential.

 - Editorial Responsibilities